orcwg/cra-attestations/proposals/gen-two-tier-approach.md

 **[ FIXME: integrate more recommendations from other sections into this one ]**

-## Recommendations for Project Maintainers
+## Recommendations for Maintainers of Projects Used in Products

-1. Maintainers should produce, or enable the production of, VSAs for projects they are responsible for.
+1. Maintainers may wish to produce VSAs for projects they are responsible for.
-1. Maintainers may wish to explore options to associate with a steward, or with a fiscal host that can act as an intermediary.
+1. Maintainers may wish to explore options to associate with a steward or a fiscal host that can act as an intermediary.
+1. Maintainers may wish to make publicly available the necessary artifacts to enable the automated creation of third-party attestations for their projects.

 ## Recommendations for Stewards

-1. Due to the obligations of stewards described in CRA Article 24, and their relationship to specific open source projects, stewards should produce VSAs only for projects to which they offer "sustained and ongoing support."
+1. Due to the obligations of stewards described in CRA Article 24, and their relationship to specific open source projects, stewards should produce VSAs for projects to which they offer "sustained and ongoing support."
 1. Stewards should support tasks associated with producing VSAs that maintainers do not wish to perform.
+1. Stewards who produce VSAs for second-party projects (i.e., those their projects depend on) should indicate the nature of the relaionship.

 ## Recommendations for both Maintainers and Stewards